nt-shah/junkyaRd/README.md

 #### make_art()

 This function generates random art.
 It has the following arguments: `seed`, `n` and `range_max`.
 The `seed` helps generate random datasets (the seed must be a number between 1 to 500).
 The `n` argument helps specify how many datapoints you want in your artwork (n must be between 1-2000, else it takes too long to run).
-Lastly, `range_max` is part of the scale_size ggplot function; and lets you restrict how spread out you want your artwork (range_max must be between 1-50).
+Lastly, `range_max` is part of the scale_size ggplot function; and lets you restrict how thick you want your lines/area/points (range_max must be between 1-50).

 Different seeds produce different styles of artwork, so go wild and experiment - and switch up `n` and `range_max` to see all the cool things you can make!